RanAwaySuccessfully/marmalade/README.md

 ## License and Credits

-Still thinking about what license to use, but it'll definitely be open source.
+Licensed under the [MIT License](LICENSE).
+The code under the `python` folder is edited based on code written by lilacGalaxy on this [GitHub Repo](https://github.com/lilac-galaxy/lilacs-mediapipe-forward-vts-plugin), and as such it uses the same license, but has separate copyright, check [its license file](python/LICENSE) for more info.

 This project uses [gotk4](https://github.com/diamondburned/gotk4), which are [GTK4](https://docs.gtk.org/gtk4/) language bindings for Go.
 This project does **not** use libadwaita, although I'm wondering if I should add [libadapta](https://github.com/xapp-project/libadapta) support.

-Relies heavily on code written by lilacGalaxy on this [GitHub Repo](https://github.com/lilac-galaxy/lilacs-mediapipe-forward-vts-plugin).

 Somewhat inspired by [Facetracker](https://codeberg.org/ZRayEntertainment/Facetracker) which uses OpenSeeFace instead.